pavan-kumar-arepu/SwiftForecast/README.md

 SwiftForecast is a mobile application that provides users with real-time weather updates for their current location or any city worldwide.
 The app offers hourly and 5-day forecasts, allowing users to stay informed about upcoming weather conditions.

+## Motivation/Inspiration
+Apple WeatherAppUI is an inspiration to design this app UI(but with limited functionality)

 ## Features

 - Current weather display for the user's location.